 Masturbation starts before you even touch yourself.
 First, write down all of your favorite body parts and why.
 After you have created your list, find a full-length mirror and stand in front of it naked.
 Once you’re in front of the mirror, go through your list and really enjoy looking at those parts of your body in the mirror.
 Tell yourself out loud what you like about that part of your body.
 What do you notice in your body as your looking at yourself?
 Are you becoming more relaxed?
 Or, maybe you’re tensing up?
 Do you get different reactions from looking at different body parts?
 Are there parts that you do not like?
 If so, why?
 Are these body parts standing in the way of you becoming aroused?
 Understand that your body is beautiful just the way it is.
 Use mindfulness to bring yourself back to the body parts you love.

-Try licking or eating something that you find erotic- chocolate, whipped cream, phallic objects, juicy foods- anything that you may find arousing.
+Try licking or eating something that you find erotic- chocolate, whipped cream, phallic objects, juicy foods- anything you may find arousing.
 Eat or lick these items in a way that is sexual.
 Maybe you’re chewing slower and moaning; maybe you’re licking with a sexier face than how you usually lick them.
 If you’re feeling adventurous, taste yourself as you masturbate.
 Are you sweet, tart, salty?
 Does the taste of these things change the more aroused you become?
 How is your body reacting to the taste?
 Are you staying neutral, are you getting wetter or more erect, are your hips starting to thrust?
 Is taste an arousal point for you?